-FDA: clinicians urged to stop using certain ultrasound gelApril 19th, 2012 in Health /
+FDA: clinicians urged to stop using certain ultrasound gelApril 19, 2012 in Medicine & Health / Health

 (HealthDay) -- Hospitals, clinics, and health care professionals should immediately discontinue using Other-Sonic Generic Ultrasound Transmission Gel due to risk of bacterial contamination in certain batches, according to a safety communication issued April 18 by the U.S. Food & Drug Administration.